RunOnFlux/ssp-docs/blockchains/supported-blockchains.md

 SSP Wallet supports **15 blockchain networks** (plus testnets) with true multisignature capabilities across UTXO and EVM-compatible blockchains.
 Each network uses the optimal implementation:

 - **UTXO Networks**: Native P2SH/P2WSH multisignature addresses
-- **EVM Networks**: Standard EOA addresses with Schnorr multisig message signing
+- **EVM Networks**: ERC-4337 smart-contract accounts (CREATE2-derived), controlled by a 2-of-2 Schnorr multisig — not EOAs
-- **Account Abstraction**: Optional smart contract wallets on supported EVM chains
+- **Account Abstraction**: The native and only EVM mode; every EVM address is an ERC-4337 smart account signed by both keys

 All networks maintain the same **2-of-2 multisignature security model** using BIP48 key derivation.